datalab-org/datalab/pydatalab/docs/config.md

 #### ORCID OAuth2

-For ORCID integration, each *datalab* instance must currently register for the ORCID developer program and request new credentials.
+For [ORCID](https://orcid.org) integration, each *datalab* instance must currently register for the ORCID developer program and request new credentials for their public API.
-As such, this may be tricky to support for new instances.
+These credentials can then be provided via the `ORCID_OAUTH_CLIENT_ID` and `ORCID_OAUTH_CLIENT_SECRET` environment variables, in the same way as the GitHub settings above.
-We are looking for ways around this in the future.
+Currently, only users with existing *datalab* accounts can connect their ORCIDs, but in future new users will be able to register for a *datalab* instance via ORCID, with an admin required to validate their registration.

 #### Email magic links